rdecata/rdecata.github.io/_projects/demo-project/index.md

 ### Header 3
 Use this to have subsection if needed

-## Embedding images
-### External images
+## HAM Landing Gear
+### Leg Clamp Attachment
+{% include image-gallery.html images="LeftLegClampISO.jpg" height="400" %}
+{% include image-gallery.html images="LeftLegClampSide.jpg" height="400" %}
+Designed left leg clamp that attaches with a symmetric right leg clamp around one of the hexacopter's arms.

+### Leg Clamp Attachment Plate
-{% include image-gallery.html images="https://live.staticflickr.com/65535/52821641477_d397e56bc4_k.jpg, https://live.staticflickr.com/65535/52822650673_f074b20d90_k.jpg" height="400"%}
+{% include image-gallery.html images="LeftLegClampPlate.jpg" height="400" %}
-<span style="font-size: 10px">"Starship Test Flight Mission" from https://www.flickr.com/photos/spacex/52821641477/</span>
-You can put in multiple entries.
-All images will be at a fixed height in the same row.
-With smaller window, they will switch to columns.

-### Embeed images
+This plate was designed to be made out of carbon fiber and to help stregthen the ASA plastic leg clamps for increased durability.

+### Full Landing Gear Assembly
-{% include image-gallery.html images="project2.jpg" height="400" %}
+{% include image-gallery.html images="HAMFullLegASSM.jpg" height="400" %}
-place the images in project folder/images then update the file path.
+The full landing gear assembly for HAM.

 ## Embedding youtube video